m13253/heif-hdrgainmap-decode/README.md

    rm -fv IMG_0000.png IMG_0000-*.png
    ```

-5. The output is an scRGB (gamma 1.0) encoded OpenEXR file.
+5. The output is a BT.2020 (PQ) encoded PNG-48 file.

-   You need to use an HDR tone-mapping software to edit it before sharing.
+   If you plan to encode it back to HEIC, use "nclx" metadata:

+   color_primaries: 9, transfer_characteristics: 16,
+   matrix_coefficients: 9, full_range_flag: 1.

+   Warning:

+   Libheif currently has issues creating "nclx" metadata.

+   Most Apple software have trouble displaying HDR HEIC images as of now.

 ## Technical details